syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 done!

 To recap the steps we took:
-1. ✅&nbsp;&nbsp;Aquired a base Promise
+1. ✅&nbsp;&nbsp;Acquired a base Promise
-1. ✅&nbsp;&nbsp;Changed the Promise so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
+1. ✅&nbsp;&nbsp;Changed the Promise so that _the user who wants a Postgres_ knows they need to include their `costCentre` name when they make their request to the platform
-1. ✅&nbsp;&nbsp;Changed the Promise so that _the Worker Cluster_ Operator that creates the instance knows to apply the new `costCentre` label `costCentre`
+1. ✅&nbsp;&nbsp;Changed the Promise so that _the Worker Cluster_ Operator that creates the Resource knows to apply the new `costCentre` label `costCentre`
-1. ✅&nbsp;&nbsp;Changed the Promise so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
+1. ✅&nbsp;&nbsp;Changed the Promise so that _the Workflow_ knows how to add the user's `costCentre` to the request for the Postgres
 1. ✅&nbsp;&nbsp;Installed the modified Promise on your platform
-1. ✅&nbsp;&nbsp;Checked it works: make a request to your platform for a Postgres instance
+1. ✅&nbsp;&nbsp;Checked it works: make a request to your platform for a Postgres Resource

 <br />

 ## Clean up environment {#cleanup}
-To clean up your environment first delete the Resource Requests for the Postgres instance
+To clean up your environment first delete your request for the Postgres Resource

 ```bash
 kubectl --context $PLATFORM delete --filename resource-request.yaml
 ```

-Verify the resources belonging to the Resource Requests have been deleted in the Worker Cluster
+Verify the workloads belonging to the request have been deleted in the Worker Cluster
 ```console
 kubectl --context $WORKER get pods
 ```

-Now the Resource Requests have been deleted you can delete the Promise
+Now that the Resource has been deleted you can delete the Promise
 ```bash
 kubectl --context $PLATFORM delete --filename promise.yaml
 ```